ON THIS PAGE: You will learn about the different ways doctors use to treat men with prostate cancer. To see other pages, use the menu.

 Locally advanced prostate cancer

 For some patients with a larger tumor, local treatments, like surgery and radiation therapy, are less likely to eliminate the cancer by themselves.
 Radical prostatectomy is often done with removal of the pelvic lymph nodes.
 Some men are given neoadjuvant ADT, meaning the ADT is given before surgery, or have radiation therapy (external-beam and/or brachytherapy) afterward.
-Research has shown that adjuvant radiation therapy may improve survival for men with locally advanced prostate cancer (pT3 disease) or those with positive margins after prostatectomy.
+Research has shown that adjuvant radiation therapy may improve survival for men with locally advanced prostate cancer or those with positive margins, extracapsular extension, or seminal vesicle invasion after prostatectomy.
 Having positive margins means that cancer cells were found in the area of tissue surrounding the prostate that was removed during surgery.

 For men who receive radiation therapy as their primary treatment, it is generally combined with several months of ADT if there is a greater chance of recurrence based on disease extent, PSA level, and/or Gleason score.
-For older men with limited longevity and whose cancer is not causing symptoms, or for those who have another more serious illness, watchful waiting may be considered.
+For older men who are not expected to live for a long time and whose cancer is not causing symptoms, or for those who have another, more serious illness, watchful waiting may be considered.

 Metastatic prostate cancer